Red Book

 Do you want to set aside money to pursue an employment goal?

-What happens to your SSI cash benefits when your earned income is substantial but you are still disabled?
+What happens to your SSI when your earned income is substantial, but you still have a disability?

-What happens to your SSI payment if you are working, but you have to enter a medical facility?
+What happens to your SSI if you are working, but you enter a medical facility?

 Subsidy and Special Conditions